 2. Declutter and Clean:

-Every body (and their acing back) is familiar with the traditional Diwali ki Safai.
+Everybody (and their acing back) is familiar with the traditional Diwali ki Safai.
 It may be accompanied with a repaint job, or it may not.
-The fact remains that immediately after your Pujo pandal hopping- while your limbs are still protesting and your feet issuing dire consequences- you are already gearing up for the Big Diwali Overhaul.
+The fact remains that immediately after your Pujo pandal hopping- while your limbs are still protesting and your feet issuing notices of dire consequences- you are already gearing up for the Big Diwali Overhaul.
 For me this year, the overhaul is already under way.

 I feel absolutely smug and virtuous about it!